merenlab/merenlab.org/data/micr-obs-future/index.md

 **1. Create a more extensive mapping of biosample to run to project to custom_sample_name**

-We created a detailed mapping (which also has the Project accession, real Sample accession and Run accession, as well as a custom_sample_name [created based on this schema: prefix: [PROJECT_ACRONYM], then the value in `sample_accession`, then the value in `depth`, then the value in `collection_date`, all separated by underscores]) for each project.
+We created a detailed mapping (which also has the Project accession, real Sample accession, and Run accession, as well as a custom_sample_name [created based on this schema: prefix: [PROJECT_ACRONYM], then the value in `sample_accession`, then the value in `depth`, then the value in `collection_date`, all separated by underscores]) for each project.
 These mapping files are accessible [here](files/BioSample_to_SRA_accession-csv.zip).

 {:.notice}
 Note, that we are again using files created as part of the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository.